Best RX 6600 Graphics Card

 Lowering your list of options to just four products makes the GPU choosing process more manageable but not easy.
 You’ll still have to choose between these four cards.

-To make this even simpler, here are our suggestions and accolades:
+To make this even more straightforward, here are our suggestions and accolades:

 ASUS Dual Radeon RX 6600 is the Best Overall.
 Objectively, the design is simple but doesn’t look or feel cheap.
 In addition, it has a beefy heatsink which is why it has the best acoustics and thermals.